Thorium-Sim/thorium-nova/ARCHITECTURE.md

 Weapons, Communications, or Sensors, although stations can be infinitely configured to support as many or few crew members as is necessary.
-Stations are designed such that two players can be assigned to the same station, which gives both of them the same controls on their client.
+Stations are designed such that two players can be assigned to the same station, which gives both of them the same controls on each of their clients.

 ### Cards & Cores